Learn dog body language tips and find out what your dog is trying to tell you.

 • lunging with snapping (no contact)

-• biting backs of legs or pants as humans turn away
+• biting the backs of legs or pants as humans turn away

 • defensive tooth display (with most front and back teeth showing)